Curtis Loftis: Office

 The Treasurer is the sole investor of the Local Government Investment Pool, (LGIP) the South Carolina Future Scholar 529 Fund and the excess funds of the state.
 Treasurer Loftis is the Vice Chairman of the State Fiscal Accountability Authority.

 Treasurer Loftis is Chairman of the Board of Financial Institutions which supervises state chartered financial institutions and supervises mortgage originators and lenders, finance companies, pay day lenders, and title lenders.
 He is a member of the South Carolina Retirement System Investment Commission, which manages the $27 billion fund and a member of the South Carolina Education Authority.

 Other involvement in politics

 Treasurer Loftis served as State Chairman of Mitt Romney's 2012 campaign in South Carolina.
 Treasurer Loftis served as the Chairman of South Carolina's delegation to the 2012 Republican National Convention in Tampa, Fl.

-Black Lives Matter controversy
+COVID-19 Pandemic Facebook Post

-On June 5, 2020, during the 2020 Black Lives Matter protests and immediately following the COVID-19 quarantine, Loftis made an incendiary Facebook post maligning the Black Lives Matter movement and expressing support for several far-right conspiracy theories (forced-human-microchipping, health passports, and toxic vaccinations).
+On June 5, 2020, during the 2020 Black Lives Matter protests and immediately following the COVID-19 quarantine, Loftis posted criticism of Black Lives Matter in a Facebook post, expressing support for several far-right conspiracy theories, including forced-human-microchipping, health passports, and toxic vaccinations.

-National media appearances

-Treasurer Loftis has appeared on numerous national news programs in addition to being quoted in several major national publications.

-In June 2012, The New York Times featured Treasurer Loftis on the front page of its Sunday Business section.

-In May 2012, Bloomberg News highlighted Treasurer Loftis' calls for more standards when it comes to hedge funds.